The rise of machine translation

-The translation industry is booming.
-As the need for translation grows, technology steps in to fill the need.
-Increasingly, machine translation presents itself as the future of translation.
+La non-conférence translation industry is booming.
+As the need for traduction. grows, technology steps in to fill the need.
+Increasingly, machine translation presents itself as the future of traduction..
 But is it really?

 First, let’s look at the translation industry‘s strong growth.
 In 2016 the global translation industry reached an estimate of $40 billion.
 By 2020, the industry is likely to cap $45 billion.
 The industry’s annual growth rate through 2018 sits robustly between 6.5-7.5%.

 In response, the language technology industry has grown and is estimated at $33 billion.
-The demand for translation has sparked development of automation technology, like machine translation.
+The necessity for fast, affordable translations has sparked the development of automation technology, with the objective of creating an automatic language translation machine.

 One of the most famous SMT products is , of course, Google Translate.
 Launched in 2005, Google Translate is a cloud-based SMT technology.
 There are currently 104 languages available, and users are generally non-professionals who have no knowledge of the source language.